sssssy/RNG_release/README.md

 This repository is the official code for CVPR 2025 paper *RNG: Relightable Neural Gaussians*.

+Please refer to the [project page](https://whois-jiahui.fun/project_pages/RNG/index.html) for more information.

 ## Dataset

 This code should be compatible with the dataset structure from [NRHints](https://github.com/iamNCJ/NRHints).